-A list of approved Faculty Assessors who have met the requirements to take part in AACs on behalf of the Faculty is maintained by the Faculty office.
+A list of approved Faculty assessors who have confirmed that they meet the Board's criteria to take part in AACs on behalf of the Faculty is maintained by Faculty staff.
 Faculty and other regional advisers are asked from time to time to update the list for their region/country and to propose names of additional suitably qualified Faculty members to add to the list.
 Occasionally, adverts for assessors are placed in Faculty communications to members.

-If Faculty Advisers have any queries about the process, they should notify aac@fph.org.uk.
+If you experience any problems with assessors, you should immediately notify aac@fph.org.uk in confidence.

-ELIGIBILITY FOR POSTS - SPECIALIST REGISTRATION
+ELIGIBILITY - SPECIALIST REGISTRATION